<%@LANGUAGE="VBSCRIPT" CODEPAGE="1252"%> McDermott's Handy: You Gotta Have Harp Productions

 Kathy DeAngelo

-In addition to their McDermott’s Handy CD, Come Take the Byroads, Kathy has produced and recorded the Harpers Escape Ten Years of Tunes CD as well as published its companion music book of harp arrangements.
+In addition to their two McDermott’s Handy CDs, Come Take the Byroads and Bound for Amerikay (released Aug.
+2013), Kathy has produced and recorded the Harpers Escape Ten Years of Tunes and Another Ten Years of Tunes CD as well as published their companion music books of harp arrangements.
+To purchase those products, click here.

 Workshops